Charity AuctionBest Practices.

 • Add urgency (countdowns, last-call messaging, auto-extend rules)

-• Confirm check-in, spotters, and auctioneer views (live/hybrid)
+• Confirm check-in, spotters, and auctioneer views (live or hybrid)

 • Test the full checkout flow on a phone

-Pro tip: If it's hard on a phone, it's hard.
+Pro tip: If it is hard on a phone, it is hard.
 Optimize mobile first.

-• Message supporters with "final results" + gratitude
+• Message supporters with final results and gratitude

-• Export donor + item reports for reconciliation
+• Export donor and item reports for reconciliation

-• Send thank-you emails with impact + next step (donate, volunteer, attend)
+• Send thank-you emails with impact and next step (donate, volunteer, attend)

-• Capture notes: what sold best + what to change next time
+• Capture notes: what sold best and what to change next time

 Pro tip: Fast thank-you drives retention.
-Don't wait a week.
+Do not wait a week.

 Running a last-minute auction?

-Start with Foundation in 60 minutes, then focus on Marketing + Competition.
-More bidders + more reminders beats perfect details.
+Start with foundation in 60 minutes, then focus on marketing and competition.
+More bidders and more reminders beats perfect details.

-• Publish the link + collect bidders now
+• Publish the link and collect bidders now

-• Pick 10 hero items + write 1-line descriptions
+• Pick 10 hero items and write 1-line descriptions

-• Turn on outbid alerts + schedule 3 reminders
+• Turn on outbid alerts and schedule 3 reminders

 Item strategy